EgorikEroor42/TelegramBot_NftGift_Buyer/README.md

 File: impo.u_db.py Line: 48 – PostgreSQL password, localhost, database name.

-File: impo.api_info.py - Write in terminal: uvicorn impo.api_info:ai --reload --reload-dir .
+File: impo.api_info.py - Write in terminal: uvicorn api_info:ai --host 0.0.0.0 --port 8000 (Not necessary, only if you need fast work with database)

 # 2. How each file works:
 File: impo.u_db.py – Creates two PostgreSQL engines: synchronous and asynchronous.
 The synchronous one creates all tables once on the first code run.
 The asynchronous one is used for all async queries.